Child & Family Services

 The needs and rights of children are at the forefront of our work at Fathers Network Scotland, and we know that in order to best support children we must support whole families.

-Child and Family Services across Scotland use the National Practice Model: Getting it Right for Every Child – GIRFEC.
+Child and Family Services across Scotland use the National Practice Model: Getting it Right for Every Child – GIRFEC, which is underpinned by the UNCRC.
 The model makes it clear that practice must be focused primarily on the health and well-being needs of a child.
 It also states that where one parent is not fully engaged, then positive outcomes for a child can be limited.
 GIRFEC doesn’t place any more importance on one parent or another, or the role or the gender of a parent, therefore supporting the whole family around the child is critical.Yet dads and other family members too often remain invisible or ignored when it comes to children and family services, childcare, education and health.

-We champion father-inclusive practice and a whole family approach.
+We champion father-inclusive practice and a whole family approach and pledge to #KeepThePromise.
 By providing resources, training, events and collaborating with services across Scotland we aim to improve children's lives through sustained behavioural change within policy, practice and parenting.

 As women rightly claim equality in the workplace we believe men should share the load at home.
 Progressive employers have an important role to play in this cultural transition which can benefit both staff and employers.